Drug Industry Faces New DSCSA Regulations

 Additionally, around 50 percent of medicines purchased from illegal sites without a published physical address feature counterfeits.
 This has broad implications for the pharmaceutical industry, especially inpatient safety.

 Pharmaceutical manufacturing and packaging companies are grappling with compliance challenges.
-More countries implement serialization and tracking regulations to ensure safety and quality of prescription drugs sold within their borders.
+More countries implement serialization and tracking regulations to ensure the safety and quality of prescription drugs sold within their borders.
 In this way, they can facilitate quick recalls or alerts.

 In the United States, the Drug Supply Chain Security Act (DSCSA) signed by President Obama in 2013 demands error-free serialization and tracking of pharmaceutical products throughout the entire supply chain.
 The intent is to collect data to illustrate the who, what, when, where, and why of any interaction with a container of medicine from the time it is manufactured until it lands in a consumer’s hands.

-From the consumer point of view, these regulations will enhance product safety.
+From the consumer’s point of view, these regulations will enhance product safety.
 You can feel more confident that the medicine you purchased first came from a legitimate chain of custody, then continued into a legal flow.
-Consumers will be better protected against substandard, falsely-labeled or counterfeit medical products.
+Consumers will be better protected against substandard, falsely labeled or counterfeit medical products.
 In addition, when a problem arises, subsequent recalls will be more comprehensive and methodical.
 The specific locations of affected medicines will be more quickly known and notified.

 Complying with serialization regulations in a forward-thinking way takes serious effort.
 Evolving guidance and regulation definitions from the Food and Drug Administration (FDA) make keeping up difficult.
 Contract manufacturers, contract packagers, distributors, and pharmacies must examine their compliance status.
 Additionally, they should take note of upcoming deadlines, and formulate future plans.